 Against this figure in the opening bars, Bach writes a melody constructed mainly of dotted rhythms denoting power and might.
 Schweitzer’s three-note 'joy' figure dominates the continuo line under the first vocal entry.
 But this is a heavy and subdued echo of joyousness, merely hinting at the safe haven provided through the words of Christ.
 The main thrusts of the movement are concerned with images of power, Christ’s death, evil and suffering; and, of course, faith.

-It has already been noted that Bach adapted the chorale into a triple rhythm, a cpmmon practice when using the 'crucifixus' theme.
+It has already been noted that Bach adapted the chorale into a triple rhythm, a common practice when using the 'crucifixus' theme.
 Almost certainly this symbolizes the Holy Trinity.

 The sopranos' chorale melody is doubled, for emphasis, by horn and flute (a pair of oboes augments the usual strings and continuo).
 One final point about this astonishing movement is the way in which the altos, tenors and basses pre-empt the soprano's entries of the chorale phrases.
 This is no straightforward harmonization of the melody as may be found elsewhere.
-The lower voices always enter first, creating a complex tapestry of sound designed to surround and enhance the chorale phrases.
+The lower voices always enter first, creating a complex tapestry of sound designed to surround, enhance and focus attention upon the chorale phrases.

 But more than that, Bach considers each line of text in turn and ensures that the writing for the lower voices expresses it.
 For example, depiction of 'bitter pain' in the second phrase is preceded by expressive chromaticism and suspensions (from bar 25).
 For the ‘wrenching of the soul from the devil’s cavern ' the flowing semiquavers in the lower voices suggest such actions (from bar 77).

 Thought and feeling are combined and simultaneously articulated in the most profound manner and on every level.